ImageMagick/Usage-Markdown/bugs/composite_mask/index.md

 ![==&gt;](../../img_www/right.gif)
 [![\[IM Output\]](result.png)](result.png)

-Add these parts together to blend the result (EG: masked blend of result)
+Add these parts together to blend the result (e.g.: masked blend of result)

-ASIDE: The extra step using '`CopyOpacity`' is to convert any pure greyscale mask into a image with an alpha mask.
+ASIDE: The extra step using '`CopyOpacity`' is to convert any pure greyscale mask into an image with an alpha mask.
 While this is not needed for this example, it will allow you to use a greyscale mask with the alpha composition methods, '`DstIn`' and '`DstOut`', as well as '`Plus`' to blend the images together properly.

 Note that the above 'blended' the images together.